National League (English football)

-The National League (named Vanarama National League for sponsorship reasons) is an association football league in England consisting of three divisions, the National League, National League North, and National League South.
+The National League is a professional football league in England that consists of 72 teams, divided equally between the National League (division), National League North and National League South.
+The National League is one of the major professional sports leagues in England.

 It was called the "Alliance Premier League" from 1979 until 1986.
 Between 1986 and 2015, the league was known as the "Football Conference".

-Most National League clubs are fully professional (only three are not in the 2022/23 lineup), while a growing number of National League North and National League South clubs are also professional.
+All of the National League Elite clubs are fully professional, while a growing number of National League North and National League South clubs are also professional.
 Some professional clubs were previously in the English Football League (EFL), as opposed to clubs that have always been non-League.
 The National League is the lowest of the five nationwide professional football divisions in England, below the Premier League and the three divisions of the EFL, and is the top tier of the National League System of non-League football.
 The National League North and National League South form the sixth tier of professional English football.
 The National League consisted of only one division until 2004, but expanded as part of an extensive restructuring of the National League System beginning with the 2004–05 season.
+DAZN has broadcast it in Germany, France and the UK.